 The Center dedicates itself to the following activities:

 - supporting the training of faculty from Pitt-Greensburg and elsewhere in digital methods

 - serving the global community in outreach activities to encourage the launch and development of new projects connected to digital texts and their curation on the World Wide Web

 - giving students trained in our Digital Studies program experience in training, outreach, and consulting in the wider community of digital scholarship and digital media development.

 As an institutional sponsor of the Digital Humanities Summer Institute (DHSI), our Center for the Digital Text supports up to five faculty to participate in week-long courses at the University of Victoria to learn digital methods, with the goal of supporting new initiatives in teaching and research.
 At home in Greensburg, each May or June (either before or after the DHSI), the Center hosts a Coding School at the Greensburg campus connected with sharing the coding and research methods applied in the Digital Mitford project.
-Led by our Center Director, Elisa Beshero-Bondar, and supported by Pitt-Greensburg student assistants, the Coding School offers training in residence on TEI and XML, as well as regular expressions, XPath, and its applications in XSLT and project management.
+Supported by Pitt-Greensburg student assistants, the Coding School offers training in residence on TEI and XML, as well as regular expressions, XPath, and its applications in XSLT and project management.
 Annually since 2014, the Center has offered a single three-day introductory course designed for people to learn coding to develop digital archives.